zeke/devcenter-scraper/content/md/ruby-support.md

 ### Activation

-An app is detected as a Rails 2.x app when the `Gemfile.lock` file contains a `railties` gem, and the gem version is greater than or equal to 2.0.0, and less than 3.0.0.
+An app is detected as a Rails 2.x app when the `Gemfile.lock` file contains a `rails` gem, and the gem version is greater than or equal to 2.0.0, and less than 3.0.0.
 Apps recognized as Rails 2.x apps are denoted with a `-----> Ruby/Rails app detected` at deploy-time.

 ```term
 $ git push heroku master